hazzaaclark/DC_RELEASE/README.md

 From here, this program will look inside of the provided command-line argument under the assumption of a MAX_BUFFER where the signature for the release date resides

+# Building:

+As of right now:
+git clone, this repo

+cd into your new directory and refer back to the demonstration at the beginning of the README

 Sources:

 - [Dreamcast GDI Layout](https://multimedia.cx/eggs/understanding-the-dreamcast-gd-rom-layout/)